bastienchabal/gmail-mcp/docs/functions.md

 - Email context includes `email_link`
 - Thread context includes `thread_link`
 - Each message in a thread includes its own `email_link`
+- All email-related tools (`get_email`, `list_emails`, `search_emails`, `get_email_overview`) include email links

+**IMPORTANT**: You must ALWAYS display these links when discussing specific emails to allow the user to easily access them.
+This is a mandatory requirement.

 Example:
 ```
+You have a new email from example@gmail.com with the subject "Meeting Tomorrow".
-You can view this email here: https://mail.google.com/mail/u/0/#inbox/12345abcde
+You can view it here: https://mail.google.com/mail/u/0/#inbox/12345abcde
 ```

 ### Email Confirmation